lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 * How batch size is set:

-    * The default setting is located in the model’s IR which is set either by:
+    * The default setting is located in the model’s IR files which is set either by:

         * The Model Optimizer command line option when creating the IR

-        * Or from the original source (e.g. Caffe) in which can be read using the Inference Engine API
+        * Or from the original source (e.g. Caffe)

+        * Note: the default can be read using the Inference Engine API getBatchSize()

-    * May be set explicitly using the Inference Engine API setBatchSize() function (see InferenceEngine::ICNNNetwork class)
+    * May be set explicitly using the Inference Engine API setBatchSize() function

+    * Note: For the getBatchSize() and setBatchSize() functions, see the InferenceEngine::ICNNNetwork class in the documentation at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/classInferenceEngine_1_1CNNNetwork.html

 * Batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
 Depending upon the model, invalid inputs may also result in false detections and additional unnecessary processing.

 In this tutorial, face detection is done frame-by-frame expecting few results so batch size >1 will generally not give any improvements.
 This makes batch size primarily about device support, such as the Myriad which requires batch size set to 1.
-In a later tutorial (be sure to look forward to the Car Detection Tutorial), batch size will be explored further to show how it affects latency and performance.
+In a later tutorial (be sure to look forward to the [Car Detection Tutorial](../car_detection_tutorial/Readme.md)), batch size will be explored further to show how it affects latency and performance.

 ## Tutorial Step 1: Create the Base OpenCV Application